psyciknz/CameraEvents/README.md

 Mqtt_Username = ''                      ;MQTT username, without qoutes
 Mqtt_Password = ''                      ;MQTT password, without qoutes
 BaseTopic = 'CameraEvents'
+PostImagesToMQTT=False
 ```

-User and password are not yet supported on the mqtt server.
+User and password are supported on the mqtt server.

+PostImagesToMQTT - the default is true, so a binary image will be posted to the payload as ImageBase64.
+If PostImagesToMQTT is false a snapshot or path to an NVR image will be posted for the ImageURL variable of the json payload.

 List your cameras in the next section:
 ```